|

 We are seeking your help to join the growing movement to prevent further horrific deaths of these wonderful marine mammals caused by the plastic flying rings many people purchase to play with on holiday.
 We understand of course that it is not the intention of purchasers to allow their flying rings to end up in the ocean but, sadly, it is a reality for some.
 If we can educate people to purchase solid discs, spoked rings or even x shaped boomerangs, which would afford them just as much enjoyment, we could prevent many of the terrible injuries and deaths we witness every year as a result of these toys.

-For several years now Seal Alliance, British Divers Marine Life Rescue and the Cornish Seal Sanctuary have seen many casualties here and around the UK.
+For several years now British Divers Marine Life Rescue, the Cornish Seal Sanctuary, SEA LIFE Centres and the RSPCA have seen many casualties here and around the UK.
 Young seals learn through play and are particularly inquisitive.
 They will explore these lost toys, which invariably end up floating in the water column, and it is easy for seals (and other marine creatures) to become entangled in this type of flying ring.
 The rings get stuck over their heads and, as they grow, they suffer terrible injuries over many months and sometimes years, which is a huge welfare issue.
 Unless rescued their entanglement usually leads to their premature death.

 |

 Wings is one of the lucky ones, however, not all seals have a happy ending.
-We have evidence of what can happen if a seal dies as a result of entanglement in a flying ring but the photographs are so gruesome, we have not included them.
+We have evidence of what can happen if a seal dies as a result of entanglement in a flying ring but the photographs are so gruesome, we have not included them here.

 |